linebender/xilem/masonry/doc/ARCHITECTURE.md

 # ARCHITECTURE

 **Note - The crate was migrated from the `PoignardAzur/masonry` repository and ported to work with winit.
-A lot of stuff was changed during that port and all the documentation wasn't updated. some of this might be outdated.**
+A lot of stuff was changed during that port and all the documentation wasn't updated.
+Some of this might be outdated.**

 Masonry is a framework that aims to provide the foundation for Rust GUI libraries.